orels1/shaders.orels.sh/src/pages/docs/orl-standard/layered-material.md

 ---

-This is a special shader that replicates most of the Base Shader settings, but does it per-layer with up to 4 layers
+This is a special shader that replicates most of the Base Shader settings, but does it per-layer with up to 5 total layers, with one base layer and 4 masked layers stacked on top.

-Layers are masked using vertex colors, which allows you to utilize the same material on more different meshes, while keeping visual variety.
-The shader includes a debugging mode for ease of use
+Layers can be masked either with vertex colors (e.g. an ID mask) or a multi-channel apcked texture, which allows you to utilize the same material on more different meshes, while keeping visual variety.
+The shader includes a debugging mode for ease of use.

 {% callout type="note" title="Triplanar Variant" %}
 This shader also has a variant with [Triplanar Effects](/docs/orl-standard/triplanar-effects) support for added variety